The term “Folk Rock” didn’t exist, until the American music press came up with it to describe The Byrds’ album Mr.

 From this point, The Byrds would no longer have hit singles, but would still release influential albums, especially for Country Rock.
 The years of many personnel changes (1968-1971), resulted in a real mixed-bag of albums, Sweetheart Of The Rodeo, Dr. Byrds & Mr. Hyde, Ballad Of Easy Rider, (Untitled), Byrdmaniax, and Farther Along.
 They did include some good songs… “Hickory Wind” (by Gram Parsons), “You Ain’t Going Nowhere”, “Ballad Of Easy Rider”, “Jesus Is Just Alright”, “Just A Season”, and “I Wanna Grow Up To Be A Politician”.

 The original line-up of The Byrds had a reunion in 1973 for one last album, Byrds.
 It was a commercial success (#20), and the highest charting Byrds’ album since their first.
 However, it was not popular with critics who thought the band had not really jelled.
 Good tracks include “Full Circle”, two Neil Young songs “See The Sky About To Rain” & “Cowgirl In The Sand”, and David Crosby’s vocal on the Joni Mitchell song “For Free”.

 The Byrds Box Set (4 CD’s) was released in 1990…I couldn’t pass it up.
 It’s a great history of the band, has some never before released songs, and four new studio tracks.
 These include “From A Distance” (later recorded by Bette Midler, but the Byrd’s folk treatment is better), “Love That Never Dies” and a re-recording of “He Was A Friend Of Mine”, adding a third harmony part.
-These tracks were recorded by Roger McGuinn, David Crosby, and Chris Hillman.
+The three tracks were recorded by Roger McGuinn, David Crosby, and Chris Hillman.
 Highly recommended is a single disc collection of The Byrd’s best songs, 20 Essential Tracks From The Boxed Set.
 (Zoom or click to enlarge the image.)

 Roger McGuinn, David Crosby, Chris Hillman and Gene Clark all continued to make more good music.
 David Crosby became the most famous, with a little help from his friends Stephen Stills, Graham Nash and Neil Young.